How do the Meetings work?

 Council meetings follow a strict set of ‘Standing Orders’ (agreed rules and procedures for the meetings) and these dictate what councillors can and cannot do, but also help structure discussions.
 As a result, there is not usually an opportunity for councillors to ask questions to the public or for them to speak again once the main part of the meeting is under way.
 It is therefore advisable to contact your ward councillor in advance of attending to discuss the matter, so they can welcome you on arrival and any questions can be discussed with you beforehand; they will then be able to provide any clarification required by other councillors during the meeting.

-Click on these links for details of the Council’s Standing Orders – approved and adopted 5 June 2017 and Scheme of Delegation – approved and adopted 5 June 2017.
+Click on these links for details of the Council’s Standing Orders – approved on 13th May 2019 and Scheme of Delegation – approved on 13th May 2019

 Working and Steering Groups